AdaHOP: Fast and Accurate Low-Precision Training via Outlier-Pattern-Aware Rotation: Analysis of Outlier Patterns

 \subsection{Definition of Outlier Patterns}

-Outliers in LLM tensors exhibit distinct spatial patterns that vary across tensors and computation paths.
-We categorize these patterns into three types, formally detected via the normalized Coefficient of Variation (CV) metric described in \Cref{sec:appendix_calibration}:
+We classify outlier structures by the dimension along which large magnitudes are concentrated.
+Specifically, we define three patterns, detected using the normalized Coefficient of Variation (CV) metric described in \Cref{sec:appendix_calibration}:

-\begin{itemize} \item \textbf{Row-wise (R)}: Outliers are concentrated in a small number of specific rows, i.e., certain rows have significantly larger magnitudes than others. \item \textbf{Column-wise (C)}: Outliers are concentrated in a small number of specific columns, i.e., certain columns have significantly larger magnitudes than others. \item \textbf{None (N)}: The magnitude distribution is relatively uniform across all rows and columns, with no pronounced outlier concentration. \end{itemize}
+\begin{itemize} \item \textbf{Row-wise (R)}: Outliers are concentrated in a small number of rows; i.e., certain rows have significantly larger magnitudes than others. \item \textbf{Column-wise (C)}: Outliers are concentrated in a small number of columns; i.e., certain columns have significantly larger magnitudes than others. \item \textbf{None (N)}: Magnitudes are relatively uniform across rows and columns, with no pronounced row- or column-wise concentration. \end{itemize}

-\Cref{fig:3d_plot} (Left) visualizes these patterns using tensors extracted from Llama3.2-1B after 100 training steps on the C4 dataset.
-The Weight tensor exhibits a relatively uniform distribution (None pattern), while the Activation tensor exhibits column-wise outliers, the dominant pattern across models and layers (see \Cref{sec:patterns_in_layers} and \Cref{tab:pattern_distribution} for the full distribution), indicating that a subset of feature dimensions exhibits consistently larger magnitudes across token positions.
-In contrast, the Gradient tensor exhibits row-wise outliers, indicating that certain token positions exhibit consistently larger gradient magnitudes across feature dimensions.
-We note that these patterns are not exclusive—Activation and Gradient tensors can also exhibit None or other outlier structures depending on the layer and computation path.
-Nevertheless, these examples illustrate that outliers in LLMs follow structured, non-random patterns, a finding that is further corroborated by the comprehensive multi-model analysis in \Cref{sec:patterns_in_layers}.
+\Cref{fig:3d_plot} (Left) shows an early block (\texttt{block.2.self\_attn\_o}) of Llama3.2-1B after 100 training steps on C4~\cite{C4}.
+The weight tensor is classified as None, showing no pronounced directional concentration.
+The activation tensor exhibits column-wise outliers, where a small subset of input channel dimensions remains consistently large across token positions.
+In contrast, the gradient tensor exhibits row-wise outliers, where a small number of token positions carry consistently large magnitudes across output channel dimensions.
+However, these examples are illustrative rather than exhaustive: a tensor type is not restricted to a single pattern.
+In particular, gradient tensors may exhibit Column-wise or Row-wise depending on the projection type (\Cref{fig:op_per_step}).
+The key point is that the effect of a Hadamard transform depends not only on the presence of outliers, but also on the dimension along which they are concentrated.
+The next subsection makes this dependence explicit.